 Christmas is a wonderful time of year to create traditions with family.
-Now that I am a mom of two, I get to share my favorite Christmas traditions with my kids.
+Now that I am a mom, I get to share my favorite Christmas traditions with my kids.

-The holidays lend themselves to excess, though, and since I’m trying to a keep my spending under control, I need to make sure that any Christmas traditions we take part in are budget friendly.
+So, since I’m trying to keep spending under control, I need to make sure we partake in very frugal Christmas traditions.

-From trimming the tree to helping others, there are plenty of free and inexpensive holiday activities to enjoy as a family.
+From trimming the tree, to helping others, there are plenty of frugal Christmas traditions to enjoy as a family.

-Whether you have little ones of your own or not, here are 12 days of budget friendly Christmas traditions that any family can enjoy.
+Whether you have little ones of your own or not, here are 12 frugal Christmas traditions that anyone can enjoy.